 There’s lots to know about foods that contain fluoride.

-However, no matter what side of the fluoride debate you’re on, you’ll find great value in this post.
+However, no matter what side of the fluoride debate you’re on, you’ve come to the right article.

-In just seconds you’ll learn the foods highest and lowest in fluoride, be able to search the fluoride content of 503+ foods and at the end, go through 5 tips that will help you eat fluoride-free.
+In just seconds you’ll learn the foods highest and lowest in fluoride, be able to search the fluoride content of 503+ foods and at the end, go through 5 tips that will help you eat a diet low in fluoride.

 With the 5th tip being the most important.